-SSH certificate login advanced example: Run an SSH CA and connect to VMs using SSH certificates
+SSH certificate login advanced example: Run an SSH CA and connect to hosts using SSH certificates

 OpenSSH and SSHD have supported SSH certificate login for almost ten years.
-In this tutorial, you'll learn how to use SSH certificates (for hosts & users) generated by step-ca using the step ssh sub-command.
+In this tutorial, you'll learn how to use SSH certificates (for hosts & users) generated by open source

-Learn how to configure OpenSSH and SSHD for certificate authentication using step-ca
+- Learn how to configure OpenSSH and SSHD for certificate authentication using

 You're going to run a CA in your local environment and we'll use SSH to connect